onera/Cassiopee/Post/doc2/source/Post.rst

 .. py:function:: Post.usurp(A)

+    This function computes a ratio field for structured overlapping surfaces.
-    An alternative to "zipper" is "usurp".
-Result is a ratio field located at cell centers.
+    The ratio field is located at cell centers.
     In case of no overset, ratio are set to 1, otherwise ratio represents the percentage of overlap of a cell by another mesh.
+    The finest cells have priority.
+    All surfaces must be oriented in the same way.

     When using the array interface:
     ::